©1978

 congregations?
 It is like Abraham searching the city to find some

 righteous ones to avert the anger of God.
-The churches are the conventional

 way the respectable testify to their moral superiority.
 If the